letsencrypt/website/content/en/docs/profiles.md

 ### Validity Period

 This governs the amount of time between the [`notBefore` and `notAfter` timestamps](https://datatracker.ietf.org/doc/html/rfc5280#section-4.1.2.5) that are embedded in a TLS Certificate, in other words, how long the certificate will be trusted before it expires.
-This value is restricted to [at most 200 days](https://github.com/cabforum/servercert/blob/main/docs/BR.md#632-certificate-operational-periods-and-key-pair-usage-periods) by the Baseline Requirements.
+The [Baseline Requirements](https://github.com/cabforum/servercert/blob/main/docs/BR.md#632-certificate-operational-periods-and-key-pair-usage-periods) limit this to 200 days, falling to 100 days for certificates issued from March 15, 2027, and 47 days from March 15, 2029.

 ### Revocation Information